floswald/bash_tutorial/README.md

 the file’s owner, permissions to read and modify it, and the date/time of the last modification.

-To obtain the fourth character look up the file size in the [Table of printable ASCII characters](https://en.wikipedia.org/wiki/ASCII#Printable_characters):
+To obtain the fourth character look up the file size as the *decimal* column of the [Table of printable ASCII characters](https://en.wikipedia.org/wiki/ASCII#Printable_characters):